aaalameeri91-cell/gh-secure/README.md

 Running the tool will enable security features for your repository in 2 minutes or less.

-You can use it from your terminal, with an interactive or a "just do it" mode.
+You can use it from your terminal, with an interactive mode or a "just do it" mode.

 ![gh-secure CLI demo](./assets/cli-demo.gif)